benhj/knoxcrypt/README.md

 cipher stream.

-`./maketeasafe image.tea 128000 --coffee true` will create a 500MB TeaSafe image with both a default root folder offset at block 0, and an extra partition offset by a user-specified 'pin value' that must be less than the number of blocks (128000 in this example) but greater than 0.
+`./maketeasafe image.tea 128000 --coffee true` will create a 500MB TeaSafe image with both a default root folder offset at block 0, and an extra sub-volume offset by a user-specified 'pin value' that must be less than the number of blocks (128000 in this example) but greater than 0.
 Example output: